learn-co-students/html-css-html-elements-code-along-html-000/README.md

 ## Objectives

-1. Document structure
+1. Practice implementing document structure.
-2. Text formatting
+2. Text formatting within a web page.
-3. Lists
+3. Building lists within a web page.
-4. Tables
+4. Building Tables within a web page.
-5. Images
+5. Building Images within a web page.
-6. Links
+6. Adding Links between pages.
-7. Backing Up with Git
+7. Staging and commiting with Git.
+8. Pushing your code with Git.
-8. Making a pull request
+8. Making a pull request on Github.

 ## Introduction